Pitrified/snippet/photo-viewer/README.md

 * select output folder at runtime
 * create (and backup existing) default output folder
 * how are changes in the input list sent to photo_frame(s)?
+* somewhere a dot to show wether or not the photo is in the selection

 #### UI